 Reading and writing is taught across the curriculum ensuring that the skills taught in these lessons are applied in other subjects.

-Talk for Writing -
+Our Writing Process -

 High quality class texts -

 Every class has a range of high quality texts that are mapped out for them to read to their classes each half term.
 This ensures text progression and variety across the whole school.
 Some of these books are key drivers for the topic, some are class reader books which are read by the teacher to the class and some are used for Whole Class Reading.